This is a handsome, rare, vintage 1970's, Solvil et Titus men's wristwatch in beautiful condition!

 It features a 35.4 mm bright chrome-plated case, excluding crown and lugs, with fancy bezel that surrounds a deep black dial with red accents, silver cut-out hour and minute hands, silver center sweep, and white numbers and markers, all under a bright new crystal.

 Finally, to complete the restoration, the 17 jewel, manual wind movement, signed Solvil & Titus, has been cleaned & serviced and is keeping excellent time.

-This beautiful timepiece features a snap-down back and has been fitted with a new man-made blue embossed leather strap with stainless buckle.
+This beautiful timepiece features a snap-down back and has been fitted with a new man-made black embossed leather strap with stainless buckle.